- Home

 Find Creative Ways to Share the Gospel here

-I’m a disciple and servant of Jesus Christ sharing the Gospel online.
-I’m also a wife, mom, teacher, Christian Life Coach, Christian Expressive and Therapeutic Art Coach, author, blogger, and artist.
+I’m a disciple and servant of Jesus Christ (Prophetic and Pastoral Scribe) sharing the Gospel online.
+I’m also a wife, mom, teacher, author, Christian Life Coach, Creative Entrepreneur, and Online Business Coach.

 ABOUT OUR MINISTRY

-We are a non-denominational Bible-believing Christian Ministry trained and equipped at the Christian Leaders Institute.
+We are a non-denominational Bible-believing Christian Ministry trained and equipped at the Christian Leaders Institute and Axx Bible College.
 Even though our Ministry is based on God's Word, the Bible, you need to approach our teachings like the Bereans and always study the Bible yourself to see if what we teach is aligned with what is written in the Bible.

 Now the Berean Jews were of more noble character than those in Thessalonica, for they received the message with great eagerness and examined the Scriptures every day to see if what Paul said was true.
 Acts 17:11 NIV